Sports in Washington, D.C.: Current teams

 Following the departure of star players like Arenas, Antawn Jamison, and Caron Butler, the Wizards finished with the 5th worst record in the 2009-10 NBA season.
 The team subsequently won the 2010 Draft Lottery and selected Kentucky point guard John Wall with the first pick, whom new owner Ted Leonsis and team president Ernie Grunfeld would build the team around in the years to come.
 Despite this, success remained mediocre, and attendance has flat-lined as the team continues to struggle perennially.

 Women's basketball has also played an important part in Washington's basketball history.
 In 1998, soon after the opening of the new MCI Center, an expansion team in the Women's National Basketball Association (WNBA), the Washington Mystics, began playing their home games there.
 Despite having only two winning seasons and a mere four playoff wins in their early years, the Mystics led the league in attendance from 1998 through 2000 and again from 2002 through 2004.
 The team hung six banners in their home arena, touting themselves as "Attendance Champions".
 These banners were frequently criticized and in 2010 the new owner of the team and arena, Ted Leonsis, ordered them removed.

 The Mystics moved to the newly constructed CareFirst Arena in Southeast D.C. in 2019.
 The arena hosts the Wizards' practice facility as well.
 Their first season in the new arena saw the Mystics claim their first WNBA title, with the team's star player, Elena Delle Donne, being named season MVP on the strength of the first 50–40–90 season in league history, and Emma Meesseman earning Finals MVP honors.

 The 2018–19 season marked the debut of the Capital City Go-Go, a team owned by the Wizards that plays in the NBA's official minor league, the NBA G League.
-The Go-Go play at ESA.
+The Go-Go play at CareFirst Arena.